MPAT-eu/handbook/07_troubleshooting.md

 ### The editor does not accept my changes

-If you use Firefox both for editing and previewing, you will have to disable FireHbbTV every time you go back to editing:
+If you use Firefox both for editing and previewing, you will have to disable FireHbbTV every time you go back to editing.

 If you don't the editor may not work properly.